antmicro/audio-latency-tester/doc/source/installation.md

 The device was rebooted to start the application.
 ```
-* With lsusb, you should see that the device is recognized as a USB device with ID `cafe:4010`
+* With `lsusb`, you should see that the device is recognized as a USB device with ID `cafe:4010`

 ```console
 Bus 003 Device 012: ID cafe:4010 Raspberry Pi RP2040